-Healthy lunch ideas to pack for your whole family, but specifically your husband!
+Healthy lunch ideas to pack for your husband!

 My husband works 10-14 hours a day (the man is truly a saint) as a peddle driver so he needs quite a substantial lunch to get him through the day.
-It starts off with a basic lunch bag, an ice pack, and a couple of other pieces that makes packing his lunch much easier.
+It starts off with a basic lunch bag, (my husband uses this one and LOVES it!) an ice pack, and a couple of other pieces that makes packing his lunch much easier.

 His lunch bag fits a big and little Ball jar, so alongside the smoothie I pack a small jar with a fruit salad, carrot sticks, cottage cheese, celery and peanut butter, or his oil and seasonings to mix with his small can of tuna when he is ready to eat.
 The 3 oz cans of tuna are a perfect lunch portion and fits great in the lunch bag.

 Then I move onto the divided container where you can fill it with numerous combinations.
 A sandwich or wrap, hard-boiled eggs, crackers, berries, trail mix, salad, cookies, kale chips, energy bites, grapes, yogurt with granola, cottage cheese, pasta salad.
 The list can go on and on.

 I also have a couple of items I always include: apples, bananas, and string cheese.
 Overall, I pack things that he can grab, eat, and provide him with an energy boost throughout the day.

 The best part of packing his lunch is he is always so gracious and thankful.
 I usually get a text at some point saying how delicious some aspect of his lunch was.
 He’s the best and it’s the least I can do for all his hard work.

 - Honest Marriage Advice for Women

 - How to Help a Grieving Spouse

 - Alternative Date Night Movies for Parents